-Many people are involved in road traffic accidents every year in Ireland, and if you are one of these, you may be surprised to learn that you could receive compensation for an accident that isn’t your fault.
+Many people are involved in road traffic accidents every year in Ireland, and if you are one of these, you may be surprised to learn that you may bring a case for redress if you have had an accident that isn’t your fault.
 Being able to establish blame in a road traffic accident is very important for the legal processes that follow, and it can help to reduce stress in the future if you follow simple protocol to make this as easy as possible.

 If you are able to, you should do the following at the site of the accident: